Gerhard Haerendel

 Gerhard Haerendel is a German space scientist.

 Life and career

 Born in 1935, Haerendel obtained his PhD in physics from the University of Munich in 1963.

-He was elected to the Max Planck Institute for Physics and Astrophysics as a Fellow in 1969.
+He was elected as a Fellow to the Max Planck Institute for Physics and Astrophysics in 1969.

-He became the director of the Max Planck Institute for Physics and Astrophysics in 1972, and he retired in 2000.
+He became the director of the Max Planck Institute for Physics and Astrophysics in 1972, and retired in 2000.